Some of the members of Puna 'Ukulele & Kanikapila Association,|

 First two Wednesday nites of the month, check out the dynamic band, Kahulanui, at the Kings Shops, Waikoloa Beach Resort, 7pm.

-Thursday mornings from 10-11:30am, join Alan Hale for a kanikapila at the stage area of Kona International Marketplace.
+Thursday mornings from 9:30-11am, join Alan Hale for a kanikapila at the pavilion at West Hawai`i Civic Center, Kailua-Kona.
 All types of music are played.

-Thursdays, from 10am till 2pm, Rance Pinao and friends play Hawaiian music and host a kanikapila at Kaloko-Honokohau National Historical Park, north of Kailua-
+Thursdays, from 10am till 3:30pm, Rance Pinao and friends play Hawaiian music and host a kanikapila at Kaloko-Honokohau National Historical Park,

-Every third Thursday of the month, Henry Kapono plays at Don's Tiki Bar at the Royal Kona Resort, preceded by Sean Wilkinson on vibes at 5pm.
+Every third Thursday of the month, popular contemporary Hawaiian music entertainer Henry Kapono plays at Don's Tiki Bar at the Royal Kona Resort,

 Thursday nights, catch Ben Kaili and Friends at Coconut Willy's at Uncle Billy's Hilo Bay Hotel from 6:30-8:30pm.
 There will be some hula too!

 Thursday evenings, the dynamic Hawaiian group Kahulanui performs at the Kohala Suites Clubhouse at Waikoloa Beach Resort from 4:30-6:30pm.

 Thursdays at 6 pm there is a free Polynesian hula show at The Shops at Mauna Lani's center stage.

 Thursday nights, Lorna Lim performs with a hula dancer from 6-7:45pm pm at the Atrium at the Mauna Lani Bay Hotel.
 Free.

 Catch "Island-Style Thursdays" at the Blue Dragon restaurant in Kawaihae, 6-9pm.
 Featuring well-known local entertainers.